quinncomendant/ChipiChat.lbaction/README.md

 ![Demo](docs/demo.gif)

-(Just remember, ChatGPT makes mistakes – “LaunchBar for iOS”?
-WTF)
+(Just remember, ChatGPT makes mistakes – “LaunchBar for iOS”‽ 🙃)

 ## Usage

-Send a message, question, or instruction to Chat GPT and quickly obtain and manipulate responses, LaunchBar-style:
+### Send a message, question, or instruction to Chat GPT and quickly obtain and manipulate responses, LaunchBar-style:

 -  `⌘C` Copy the response to the clipboard.
 -  `⌘Y` QuickLook the response.